 Lenovo Yoga 710 14 with a standard Core i-series CPUs, up to an Intel Core i7, and optional Nvidia GeForce 940M graphics.
-These are still fairly light, the weighs of 1.65kg/3.63 pounds.
+These are still fairly light, and the weighs of 1.65kg/3.63 pounds.

 The laptop has a 1,920×1,080 resolution IPS screens, which means it should look good even from side angles.
 The 14-inch Yoga 710 starts at $799, while slightly different configurations available in Europe start at €799/€899 (approximately £619/£697 and AU$1,245/$1,400).